 It’s important to remember that these publication rates for illustrators are not a guarantee.
 There are many factors that could result in you getting paid less or more.
-Use this resource as your guide to pricing your work and building your illustration portfolio in the world of freelance illustration.
+Use this resource as your guide to pricing your work and building your illustration portfolio in the world of freelancing.

 Note: Featured illustrators are not related to publication rates.
 All submissions were gathered by Format Magazine and are anonymous.